roryprimrose/ModelBuilder/README.md

 }
 ```

-Implementing a custom IValueGenerator or ITypeCreator is the preferred method if more complexity is required than assigning simple values.
+Implementing a custom `IValueGenerator` or `ITypeCreator` is the preferred method if generating values is more complex than assigning simple values.

 ### IExecuteOrderRule

 Generating random or pseudo-random data for a model dynamically is never going to be perfect.
 We can however provide better data when some context is available.
-An `IExecuteOrderRule` helps here by defining the order in which a property or parameter value is created when the model is being created.
+An `IExecuteOrderRule` helps here by defining the order in which a property or parameter value is generated when the model is being created.
 This means that creating one value may then be dependent on another by controlling the order in which they are created.

 For example, if a Person type exposes an Email, FirstName and LastName properties then the email value should include the first and last names.
-The `DefaultConfigurationModule` supports this by defining that the execute order for this scenario is FirstName, LastName, Domain, Email and then other string properties or parameters.
+The `DefaultConfigurationModule` supports this by defining that the execute order (descending integer priority) for this scenario is FirstName, LastName, Domain, Email and then other string properties or parameters.

 ```
 configuration.AddExecuteOrderRule(NameExpression.FirstName, 9580);